We may earn money when you click our links. Learn more

 Portuguese Plus3$14.99/mo.

-fuboTV offers three packages, fubo Standard, Family, and Ultra, starting at $54.99 a month.
+Fubo offers three packages, fubo Pro, Elite, and Latino, starting at $84.99 a month.

 With it, you get your available local channels with some of the most popular live TV news, entertainment, and sports networks—plus some more sports channels to boot.

 You’ll find national and international sports, including boxing, soccer (or for our international friends, fútbol), and motorsports, plus live coverage of every local sports team in your area.
-Pretty much all of fuboTV’s eggs are sitting squarely in its sports basket, making it a seriously appealing option for athletes and fans alike.
+Pretty much all of Fubo’s eggs are sitting squarely in its sports basket, making it a seriously appealing option for athletes and fans alike.

 International sports fans can also enjoy language-specific add-ons like the Latino Plus package (15 channels/$7.99 per month), the Portuguese Plus package (3 channels/$14.99 per month), and the single RAI Italia channel ($7.99 a month).